Roland Nugent

-Sir Roland Thomas Nugent, 1st Baronet (19 June 1886 – 18 August 1962), was an Ulster Unionist Party politician from Northern Ireland.
+Sir Roland Thomas Nugent, 1st Baronet (19 June 1886 – 18 August 1962) was an Ulster Unionist Party politician from Northern Ireland.
 He was a member of the Senate of Northern Ireland from 1936 until his resignation in 1961.
 He served as Deputy Speaker (1938–1939 and 1944), Leader (1944–1950) and Speaker (1950–1961).

+Life

 Born in Portaferry, Nugent studied at Eton College, Trinity College, Cambridge, and the University of Bonn.
 He joined the diplomatic service in 1910, transferring to the Foreign Office in 1913.
 During World War I, he served with the Grenadier Guards.

-Director of the Federation of British Industries 1916-17 and 1919–32.
+He was director of the Federation of British Industries 1916–17 and 1919–32.

+Having been knighted in the 1929 Birthday Honours, Nugent was created a baronet in the 1961 Birthday Honours.

+Family

-Having been knighted in 1929 he was created a baronet in 1961.
-He married Cynthia Maud Ramsden, daughter of Captain Frederick William Ramsden and Lady Elizabeth Maud Conyngham (the daughter of The 3rd Marquess Conyngham) on 25 September 1917.
-The couple had three children; both his sons were killed in action in the Second World War:
+Nugent married Cynthia Maud Ramsden, daughter of Captain Frederick William Ramsden and Lady Elizabeth Maud Conyngham (the daughter of The 3rd Marquess Conyngham) on 25 September 1917.
+The couple had three children; both his sons were killed in action in World War II: